- Clinical Services

-This fee supports Student Health Services, which provides care for on-campus injuries, illness, a self-help medication center, health education, health assessment, advice, information/referral, and personal counseling.
+This fee supports Student Health Services, which provides care for on-campus injuries, illness, a self-help medication center, health education, health assessment, information/referral, and personal counseling.

 If a student is enrolled at both West Valley College and Mission College, then the health fee need only be paid at one of the two.
 A valid receipt showing proof of payment at Mission will allow West Valley to waive the fee and vice versa.

 Any student who either requests an exemption of the health fee, or is determined by a Student Services program to warrant review for exemption, is asked to please contact the Admissions Office.

 WV Health Services does not have the capacity to treat or diagnose COVID-19 on campus.
 If you are having an emergency, call 911.

 Our medical team can answer your questions and provide guidance on where to access appropriate care.

 Sexual assault violates a person in many ways, often when a person is forced or manipulated into an unwanted sexual encounter.

 Sexual assault covers a broad range of acts that include, but are not limited to: unwanted sexual contact, dating violence, voyeurism, indecent exposure, oral copulation, sexual exploitation, sexual harassment, rape by one or more persons including marital or partner rape, statutory rape, incest, child molestation, and lewd or lascivious acts upon a minor.